 Evidence for myopia management

-The evidence does not currently tell us whether the long-term benefits of myopia management outweigh the costs and risks.
-If you want to find out more about the risks of a specific myopia treatment, ask your child’s optometrist for more information.
+While myopia management does slow myopia progression, the evidence does not currently tell us whether the long-term benefits outweigh the costs and risks.
+If you want to find out more about a specific myopia treatment, ask your child’s optometrist for more information.

 These are specially designed glasses.
-They look the same as traditional glasses but change the focus in the peripheral vision.
-They are likely to become available in the UK by 2021.
+They look the same as standard glasses but change the focus in the peripheral vision.
+Your child would wear these in a similar way to standard glasses.

 There are two types of contact lenses which may be used to manage myopia:

-Your child will be prescribed traditional glasses or contact lenses if they are diagnosed with myopia.
-The glasses or contact lenses will improve how well your child can see, but will not slow myopia progression.
-As the evidence does not currently tell us whether the long-term benefits of myopia management outweigh the costs, side effects and risks, you might choose to continue to use traditional glasses or contact lenses until there is more evidence about how well myopia management may work.
+Your child will be prescribed standard glasses or contact lenses if they are diagnosed with myopia.
+These glasses or contact lenses will improve how well your child can see, but will not slow myopia progression.
+As the evidence does not currently tell us whether the long-term benefits of myopia management outweigh the costs, side effects and risks, you might choose to continue to use standard glasses or contact lenses until there is more evidence about how well myopia management may work.

-The risks of wearing contact lenses to manage myopia are similar to the risks of wearing traditional contact lenses.
+The risks of wearing contact lenses to manage myopia are similar to the risks of wearing standard contact lenses.
 Some people experience mild discomfort and occasional blurred vision.
 With all types of contact lenses there is also a low risk of serious complications, such as corneal infections, that may result in sight loss.
 There is a higher risk of complications associated with wearing contact lenses overnight.
-If your child wears any contact lenses, it is important that they follow the optometrist’s advice about hygiene and caring for the lenses, and that they have regular contact lens check-ups.
-There is some evidence that children can be as good as adults at using contact lenses.
+If your child wears any contact lenses, it is important that they follow the optometrist’s advice about hygiene and caring for the lenses to prevent complications.
+It is also important, that they have regular contact lens check-ups.
+Children can be as good as adults at using contact lenses.

 It is very likely that your child will still need to wear glasses or contact lenses even if the treatment to manage their myopia has been successful.
 However, they should have a lower level of myopia than they may have had without myopia management.